jakubtuchol/dailycodingproblem/README.md

 * Completed: 29

-* Problem #14
-    * The area of a circle is defined as πr^2.
-Estimate π to 3 decimal places using a Monte Carlo method.
-    * Hint: The basic equation of a circle is x2 + y2 = r2.
 * Problem #15
     * Given a stream of elements too large to store in memory, pick a random element from the stream with uniform probability.